joodaloop/pager/README.md

 A single-page site builder with live reload, auto-linked headings, image aspect ratios, markdown support, and accessibility warnings.

+All you need are these two files in any folder: project/
+├── pager.yaml
+└── pager.html

 You set up your site details in `pager.yaml` like so:
 ```yaml
 title: My Site